 This means you just need the right software - an alternative music playing app - that will play hi-res files on your iPhone.
 Simple, right?

 Predictably, it’s not that straightforward with Apple.
 When you’re listening to music on, say, the iPhone 8 Plus via the Lightning connector, you bypass the iPhone’s internal DAC entirely.
 You’d think this means we’d be able to play hi-res files unobstructed, but even then we hit a snag.
-If you’re listening to your iPhone using the Lightning connector, or the Lightning-to-3.5mm adapter that comes bundled with new iPhones, the output is limited to 48kHz.
-Even if the app is playing 192kHz.
+If you’re listening to your iPhone using the Lightning-to-3.5mm adapter that comes bundled with new iPhones, the output is limited to 48kHz files.

 This makes things a tad complicated, but the solution here is to connect an external DAC, such as the Cyrus soundKey or Chord Mojo.
 Not the most elegant solution, but if you want to hear the full original resolution of your hi-res files through your iPhone, using a DAC is the way to go.